 Fees are payable in advance on or by the 1st of each calendar month.
 You will be emailed an invoice approximately two weeks before the next payment is due.
-You can pay by Debit Card in the office, or via bank transfer.
+You can pay via bank transfer, childcare vouchers or Tax Free Childcare.
 Unfortunately, we are not able to accept cash or cheques.

 How is my invoice calculated?